-If you need health hazards identification in the workplace discussed in this article call us at 1-800-344-4414 or email us at email@example.com for details and a free estimate.
+If you need health hazards identification in the workplace as discussed in this article, call us at 973-366-4660 or email us at email@example.com for details and a free estimate.

 Workplace exposures to agents that can cause injury to employees are generally restricted to physical, chemical or biological sources.
-It’s not just the factory worker who is at risk.
-Exposures can be presented by a variety of dusts and fibers.
-Renovating an office can produce gypsum dust, paint solvents, the release of asbestos fibers and hidden mold spores.
-A poorly running ventilation system may allow the build-up of carbon dioxide in office air, resulting in the 11 o’clock and 3 o’clock slump that many office workers experience.
-Worse, it could result in Sick Building Syndrome when multiple people are effected even to the extent that they evacuate the building.
+It’s not just the factory worker who is at risk; there are many hazards in each industry and facility and some of them may be less noticeable than others.
+For example, exposures can be presented by a variety of dust and fibers.
+Renovating an office can produce gypsum dust and paint solvents or can cause the release of asbestos fibers and hidden mold spores.
+A poorly-running ventilation system may allow build-up of carbon dioxide in office air, resulting in the 11 o’clock and 3 o’clock slump that many office workers experience.
+Even worse, it could result in Sick Building Syndrome, which is when multiple people are affected and this can even get to the extent that they must evacuate the building.

-Sometimes, truck and automobile exhaust gets pulled into a building’s ventilation system, causing odor complaints and relatively mild feelings of un-wellness.
+Sometimes, truck and automobile exhaust get pulled into a building’s ventilation system, causing odor complaints and relatively mild feelings of un-wellness.
 Brush fires involving poison ivy can cause very hard to identify cases of skin, eye and upper respiratory irritation.
-Blue print machines and even ordinary office copiers can produce irritating emissions.
-Some janitorial products can also produce a rash of complaints.
+Blueprint machines and even ordinary office copiers can produce irritating emissions.
+Some janitorial products can also produce a rash and complaints.

-Our primary service areas for Health Hazards in the Workplace Consulting are: NJ, NY, NYC, PA, CT, DE, (Boston) MA, RI, Wash DC, WI, MD, MI, (Chicago) IL, VA, IN, (Atlanta) GA, AL, NC, SC, TN, (Dallas, Ft Worth) TX, OK, DC, AR, we can service most other areas of the U.S. but with some added travel charges.
+Our primary service areas for Health Hazards in the Workplace Consulting are New Jersey NJ, New York NY, (New York City), Pennsylvania PA, Connecticut CT, Delaware DE, Massachusetts, (Boston) MA, Rhode Island RI, Washington DC, Wisconsin WI, Maryland MD, Michigan MI, Illinois (Chicago) IL, Virginia VA, Indiana IN, Georgia (Atlanta) GA, Alabama AL, North Carolina NC, South Carolina SC, Tennessee TN, Texas (Dallas, Ft Worth) TX, Oklahoma OK, DC, Arkansas AR, Florida FL.
+We can service most other areas of the U.S. but with some additional travel charges will be applied.